The intellectual capital is the most powerful weapon of the organisation: more than the better known financial and physical assets.

 This course is intended to support manager, human resources specialist and knowledge workers to understand the nature of intellectual capital and employ it to generate competitive advantage.

-If you want to know more you can read my book: you can find here above the cover.
+If you want to know more you can read my book.

 Help participants to explore the benefits that intellectual capital can offer to the organisation over the medium-long term, and identify helpful indications for its management in their specific business environment.